Discuss Tiling over the bath in the Australia Tiling Forum area at TilersForums.com.

 Liverpool

 I agree with timeless, just tile over.
-Make sure your existing wall tiles are spotlessly clean and dry, no soap residue etc. Allow at least 3 days after tiling before you grout and another day before you silicone.
+Make sure your existing wall tiles are spotlessly clean and dry, no soap residue etc. Allow at least 3 days after tiling before you grout and another day before you Silicon.
 Leave the tiles a couple of mm above the bath.
-Half fill the bath with cold water and silicone.
+Half fill the bath with cold water and Silicon.
 Leave the water in over night.

 ripkord